 Introduction to Radcliff, Kentucky

 Radcliff, Kentucky is 30 miles S of Louisville, Kentucky.
 It is in Hardin county.
-The population of the city is 21,961.

 The city of Radcliff was incorporated in 1956.
 It was formed in 1919, when Horace McCullum sold several sub - divided lots in an auction.
 Radcliff derived its name from McCullum’s friend Major William Radcliffe, who was the head of the Quartermaster Corps at Camp Henry Knox.
 In the 1930s, Fort Knox expanded and dislocated Stithton and New Stithton.
 This led to the businessmen and residents of those communities shift to Radcliff.
 The fire department of the city was established in the year 1955.
 Radcliff is well known for having the largest number of fast food restaurants within 1 square mile in the U.S.